exonum/exonum-java-binding/exonum-java-binding/core/rust/exonum-java/TUTORIAL.md

 ### Step 2.
 Generate Node Configuration

-EJB App configuration is pretty similar to configuration of any other Exonum service, with a few additional parameters.
+Exonum Java app configuration is pretty similar to configuration of any other Exonum service, with a few additional parameters.

 #### Generate Template Config